 What happened was entirely opposite of the expectations.
 Fans started showering Metro Exodus with positive reviews on Steam, but many of these positive reviews carried not-so-positive messages, clearly stating they hate the exclusivity deal as well as Epic Games and Deep Silver for pushing it.

-For example, the top review at the time of writing was a positive one for Metro Exodus but negative for Epic Store, which mirrors many other users' feelings which can be easily checked on Metro Exodus' Steam page .
-Meanwhile, others opted to put a "not recommended " tick on the game as the game updates were late to Steam users and Epic Store got the preferential treatment.
+For example, the at the time of writing was a positive one for Metro Exodus but negative for Epic Store, which mirrors many other users' feelings which can be easily checked on .
+Meanwhile, others opted to put a " " tick on the game as the game updates were late to Steam users and Epic Store got the preferential treatment.